pauldwhitman/uaegoldenvisa/README.md

-# Guide to getting the UAE Golden Visa (for residents).
+# Guide to getting the UAE Golden Visa (for residents)
 This guide explains how to get a Golden Visa (GV) for people who are already residents of the UAE (any emirate).
 It explains the various stages, what information to submit, and how to sponsor your family.

 ### Not already a UAE resident?
-Sorry, this guide is not for you.
+Some parts of this guide may be helpful for you, but this guide is not for you.

 ### Terminology

-In this document, the acronyms FAIC, ICA, and UAEICP will be used interchangably to refer to the _Federal Authority for Identity, Citizenship, Customs & Port Security.
+In this document, the acronyms FAIC, ICA, and UAEICP will be used interchangably to refer to the _Federal Authority for Identity, Citizenship, Customs & Port Security_.
 |Terminology|Description|
 |-|-|
 |Attested degree|A degree of the rank Bachelor or above that has received 3 stamps.|